Catania

 And I loved every bit of it!

 Because alongside the grime, sits the sublime.
 Catanians seem to simply accept the edge and the flaws and get on with the business of living joyfully.
-Maybe something to do with being overlooked by an active volcano?
+Maybe it's something to do with being overlooked by an active volcano?

 This is perfectly summed up by the journey to breakfast at my hotel, Ha-bi-tat.
 Up a dingy and jaded 18th century stairwell, elegant, but bearing the scars of time.
 Through an imposing and impossibly heavy door.
 And into a sleek, light-filled, Scandi-modern space.
 Perfectly jointed wooden benches, steel and slate counters,

 floor to high-ceiling shelving, and down one side the most beautifully curated and extensive breakfast buffet you may ever encounter.
 As a backdrop, smooth grey intonachino comes to a clean, underlit break, shining a light on the patina of age-old plaster beneath.
-Texture and colour that any artist, myself included, would struggle to re-create.
+Texture and colour that any artist, myself especially, would struggle to re-create.

-Grey turns out to be central to Ha-bi-tat’s design concept.
-Who would have thought it could breathe such colour into a place?
 The tone is chosen precisely and perfectly to glow, but not glare.
 It sets off the rich sienna, raw umber and clay pink colours and unites a historic palazzo, a fish processing factory and a long courtyard.
 It even lends warmth to the staff uniform.
 Not that the staff needed it.
-They were some of the most convivial hosts I’ve ever met.
+They were some of the most convivial hosts I’ve ever encountered.

 Boutique hotels aside, Catania has next to no grey.
 There’s either deep shadow, or vivid colour.
 Amber, fuschia, neon and ochre juxtaposed against ink, coal, tar and dense silhouette.
-And the same goes for opinions in this city.
-This is not a sit-on-the-fence kind of a place.
-Catanians are all too happy to state and debate

 Deep shadow and vivid colour

-The Contrast, chaos and charisma
+Contrast, chaos and charisma

-In that vein, exploring the city is all about embracing three ‘C’s; chaos, contrast and charisma.
+In that vein, exploring the city is all about embracing three ‘c’s; chaos, contrast and charisma.

-Catania does one thing incomparably well.
-It spills out onto the streets in the evening.
+In the evening, Catania does one thing incomparably.
+It spills onto the streets.
 Like nowhere else I’ve been.
 Restaurants that look shadowy, sombre and most likely insolvent are transformed.
-Tables fill every square foot of the sidewalk and beyond, bright tablecloths light up the alleyways, elegant couples
+Tables fill every square foot of the sidewalk and beyond, bright tablecloths light up the alleyways, elegant couples peruse wine lists, families gather, steaming plates of Pasta alla Norma are delivered with aplomb.
+It’s gourmet juxtaposed against graffiti.

 I stopped for an early evening apero outside a modest, genial bar, taking one of their two small tables.
 As I sipped, the scene transformed around me, shutters rolled up, tables rolled out, the pizza oven fired up, queues formed, arguments broke out and were resolved amicably, I’m not entirely sure but there may even have been a proposal (!).
 Unwilling to give up my now prized table I lingered for a pizza.
 It was the cheapest dinner I’d had in Sicily and was utterly perfect.
 Thin and crisp and uneven.
 I was waved off like an old friend, with a generous shot or two of Limoncello for the road.